 “I get to work with some fantastic colleagues and I’m really excited about the growing role of the Audit Evolution Board in the decision-making process.
 We’ve had great support from the Audit Executive and Audit Board, they really value the ideas and challenge we bring and we’re expanding our focus areas, so we can make an even bigger difference.
-I recently got to meet my Audit Evolution Board colleagues in person for the time, which was fantastic!”
+I recently got to meet my Audit Evolution Board colleagues in person for the first time, which was fantastic!”

 Andy talks about the growing importance of technology and data analytics in the future of audits.

 Andy says the experience of working in Audit, and how audits are carried out, has completely transformed since he started out eight years ago.
 “There have been huge strides in the use of technology and data analytics to support the auditing process and central to this is KPMG Clara workflow (KCw), a market-leading tool developed by KPMG,” he says.
 It’s a web-based globally consistent workflow solution which is making a huge difference to how audits are undertaken both in the UK and internationally.